Virtual assistant

 VIB: 06

-2. Configuring the meter on the online portal
+2. Configure the Meter on the Online Portal

-The meter is then configured in the online portal to enter its secondary address and the position of the registers.
+Configure the meter in the online portal to insert its secondary address and register positions.

-Name: name according to type, serial number, and assignment.
+Name: name according to the type, serial number, and assignment.
 For example: "CH - 94158192 - Apartment 203"Address: leave emptyGateway: Select the gateway to which the meters are connected.
-See under EQUIPEMENT > Communication.Model:generic_mbusProtocol:mbusBaudrate:2400Mode: consumption
+See under EQUIPMENT > Communication.Model:generic_mbusProtocol:mbusBaudrate:2400Mode: consumption

 secondary_ad for the secondary address: 92811594FFFFFFFF